 3. Nonverbal Communication:

-Para language: The way you say something, more than the actual words used, reveal the intent of the message, The voice quality, intonation, pitch, stress, emotion, tone, and style of speaking, communicates approval, interest or the lack of it.
-Research estimates that the tone of the voice accounts for 38 per cent of all communications.
+The way you say something, more than the actual words used, reveal the intent of the message, The voice quality, intonation, pitch, stress, emotion, tone, and style of speaking, communicates approval, interest or the lack of it.
+Research estimates that the sound of the voice accounts for 38 percent of all communications.